-Another benefit to the Town, as a whole, is that the developer will pay approximately \$6 million in tax revenue once all homes are constructed.
+Another benefit to the Town, as a whole, is that the development will pay approximately \$600,000 in tax revenue once all homes are constructed.

 Benefits to the developer include the ability to build the subdivision, relief from oversight responsibilities of the sewer reconstruction project and reconstruction of the developed portion of Old Blood Road.